reduxjs/redux-toolkit/docs/api/createReducer.md

 })
 ```

-If you created action creators using `createAction()`, you can use those directly as keys for the case reducers.
+Action creators that were generated using [`createAction`](./createAction.md) may be used directly as the keys here, using
+computed property syntax.
+(If you are using TypeScript, you may have to use `actionCreator.type` or `actionCreator.toString()`
+to force the TS compiler to accept the computed property.)

 ```js
 const increment = createAction('increment')